vishalbelsare/WorldPopPy/README.md

 ### Managing the local cache

 By default, downloaded source data from WorldPop will be cached on disk for re-use.
 To disable caching, set `cache_downloads=False` when calling `wp_raster()`.
-The default cache directory is `~/.cache/worldpoppy`.
-This can be changed by pointing the `WORLDPOPPY_CACHE_DIR` environment variable to the desired location, as shown [here](https://github.com/lungoruscello/WorldPopPy/blob/master/examples/example4.py).
+The default cache directory (which depends on your platform) can be changed by pointing the `WORLDPOPPY_CACHE_DIR` environment variable to the desired location, as shown [here](https://github.com/lungoruscello/WorldPopPy/blob/master/examples/example4.py).

 Use the following function to delete all cached data or simply check the local cache size: